piotrkardys/reactRedux/README.md

 "18.04.2016 - 18:55 – Lesson 9: familiarize with the concat &slice method (method which do not change the list), update files index.html, main.js"
 "19.04.2016 – 13:50 – Lesson 10: changing object field without modifying it, update file main.js"
 "19.04.2016 - 14:25 – Lesson 11: testing the Reducer (if it's pure function), update file main.js"
+"19.04.2016 - 14:55 – Lesson 12: adding the toggle action (if task is completed or not), update file main.js"